CityofToronto/bdit_data-sources/volumes/vds/readme.md

 **pull_vdsvehicledata**
 - `delete_vdsvehicledata` first deletes existing data from RDS `vds.raw_vdsvehicledata` to enable easy rerunning of tasks.
 - `pull_raw_vdsvehicledata` pulls into RDS from ITS Central database table `raw_vdsvehicledata`.
+After insert, a trigger function adds foreign keys referencing `vdsconfig` and `entity_locations` tables.

 **summarize_vdsvehicledata**
 - `summarize_speeds` Deletes data from RDS `vds.veh_speeds_15min` for specific date and then inserts summary from `vds.raw_vdsvehicledata`.
 - `summarize_lengths` Deletes data from RDS `vds.veh_length_15min` for specific date and then inserts summary from `vds.raw_vdsvehicledata`.

-# Tips for Use
-- Start with the timeframe of interest and identify which sensors have data available rather than first identifying the correct sensors.
-- The raw data tables are very large.
-Make sure to use Explain (F7) and check you are using available indices and partitions.
-- In some cases you may find it easier to select from only the partition of interest. eg. `FROM vds.raw_vdsdata_div2_202308` instead of more verbose `FROM vds.raw_vdsdata WHERE division_id = 2 and dt >= '2023-08-01 00:00:00'::timestamp....`.